 Reduces the risk of kidney stones

 From all of the info available, it appears that in minor cases of kidney stone problems, drinking moderate amounts of good-quality beer may help.
-But to be crystal clear, it is probably not beneficial in cases of chronic kidney stones.
+But to be crystal clear, it is probably not beneficial in chronic kidney stones.